 The report will be updated weekly, said Minister for Aged Care Richard Colbeck, who released the first one on Saturday.

-The report also compares Australia’s COVID death rate (3 per cent) to the United Kingdom (12.8 per cent), and also the proportion of all aged care residents who have died with COVID in Australia (0.32 per cent) compared to the UK (5.3 per cent).
+The report also compares Australia’s COVID death rate (3 per cent) to the United Kingdom (12.8 per cent), and the COVID death rate in aged care as a proportion of all residents in Australia (0.32 per cent) and the UK (5.3 per cent).

 The UK has the fifth highest number of COVID-related deaths in the world (41,726) behind the US (194,467), Brazil (132,006),India (79,722)and Mexico (71,049) according to data from John Hopkins University as at 15 September.